DenverDAO/COMStack/README.md

 ## Goal:
 To provide a bootstrapped platform for transparent, incentivized collaboration that catalyzes adoption in an entertaining and accessible fashion by mode of gamified participation - focusing on tasks, skills, and reputation.

 Get to the bells and whistles you say?
-Within **minutes** your Collective will be hosting its own open source:
+Within **minutes** your community will be hosting its own open source:
 * DenverDAO PoA network node ([Aragon](https://aragon.org/) governance w/ [Colony](https://colony.io/) reputation apps)
 * Website ([WordPress](https://wordpress.org/))
 * Chat (Choice of/bridged [Matrix](https://matrix.org/blog/home/)/[Rocket.Chat](https://rocket.chat/))